-Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70
+Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 In the 1970s and 1980s she lived in Botswana and Saudi Arabia with her husband, Gerald McEwen, a geologist.

-Mantel had been a published novelist for almost 25 years when her first book about Cromwell turned her into a literary superstar.
-She turned the shadowy Tudor political fixer into a compelling, complex literary hero, by turns thoughtful and thuggish.
+Mantel had been a published novelist for almost 25 years when her first book about Cromwell made her a literary superstar.
+Before “Wolf Hall,” she was the critically acclaimed but modestly selling author of novels on subjects ranging from the French Revolution (“A Place of Greater Safety”) to the life of a psychic medium (“Beyond Black”).

+“For most of my career I wrote about odd and marginal people,” Mantel said in 2017.
+“They were psychic.
+Or religious.
+Or institutionalized.
+Or social workers.
+Or French.
+My readers were a small and select band, until I decided to march on to the middle ground of English history and plant a flag.”

+Mantel turned Cromwell, a shadowy Tudor political fixer, into a compelling, complex literary hero, by turns thoughtful and thuggish.

 A self-made man who rose from poverty to power, Cromwell was an architect of the Reformation who helped King Henry VIII realize his desire to divorce Catherine of Aragon and marry Anne Boleyn — and later, to be rid of Boleyn so he could marry Jane Seymour, the third of what would be Henry’s six wives.